Skip to Main Content

 Citation Styles: Overview

-Ask your module instructor/coordinator/tutor for the preferred citation style and if there are other special formatting instructions you should follow.
-Once you have determined the style to follow, use it consistently in your paper (in-text), bibliography or reference list.
+Check with your supervisors, professors, departments, faculty, conference organizers or publishers to find out their preferred citation styles.
+Once you have determined the style to follow, use it consistently in your paper, bibliography or reference list.

-This guide contains resources on commonly used citation styles as follows:
+This guide contains information & resources on the following commonly used citation styles:

 • ACS (American Chemical Society)